 I'm actually wearing Isabella today, and just took a peek at the side seams I chopped off.
 The stitching is holding fast, and I think it will last a considerable amount of time.
 I think the tradeoff -- finishing not quite up to snuff but a wearable garment -- is worthwhile.
 I know some people may disagree, but I don't want to knit the same pattern twice....

-These are the Candy Socks.
-They are knit on 66 stitches, and the only thing that makes them remarkable in the least are the heels.
 Can you identify which heel is the Dutch heel and which one is the regular heel-flap heel?
 That's right -- it turns out that when I was knitting the second sock (on the right) I forgot how one does the short rows to get a nice trapezoid on the bottom of the heel.
 So that sock turned out with a Dutch heel.
-Both socks fit, so I'm not too concerned about their fraternal nature.
+Both socks fit, so I'm not too concerned about their fraternal nature. .jpg)